kasra-hosseini/obspyDMT/README.rst

 6.  `event-based request`_: retrieve the waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
 7.  `continuous request`_: retrieve the waveforms, stationXML/response files and meta-data of all the requested stations and for the requested time span.
 8.  `Update`_: if you want to continue an interrupted request or complete your existing archive.
-9.  `Geographical restriction`_: if you are interested in the events happened in a specific geographical coordinate and/or retrieving the data from the stations in a specific circular or rectangular bounding area.
+9.  `Geographical restriction`_: if you want to work with the events happened in a specific geographical coordinate and/or retrieving the data from the stations in a specific circular or rectangular bounding area.
 10. `Instrument correction`_: applying instrument correction to raw counts using stationXML/response files.
 11. `Parallel retrieving and processing`_: send the requests and/or process the data in parallel.
 This section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the whole procedure.
 12. `Plot`_: for an existing archive, you can plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms using GMT-5 or basemap tools.